serverless/serverless/docs/03-cli-reference/04-invoke.md

 - `--function` or `-f` The name of the function in your service that you want to invoke. **Required**.
 - `--stage` or `-s` The stage in your service you want to invoke your function in.
 - `--region` or `-r` The region in your stage that you want to invoke your function in.
 - `--path` or `-p` The path to a json file holding input data to be passed to the invoked function.
-This path is relative to the root directory of the service.
+Either an absolute or relative (to the root directory of your service) may be given.
 - `--type` or `-t` The type of invocation.
 Either `RequestResponse`, `Event` or `DryRun`.
 Default is `RequestResponse`.
 - `--log` or `-l` If set to `true` and invocation type is `RequestResponse`, it will output logging data of the invocation.
  Default is `false`.

 ## Provided lifecycle events
 - `invoke:invoke`